-- The tax rate used for above reconciliation is the corporate tax rate of 34.944% payable by corporate entities in India on taxable profits under Indian tax law. - Significant management judgement is required in determining provision for income tax, deferred income tax assets and liabilities and recoverability of deferred income tax assets.
-The recoverability of deferred income tax assets is based on estimates of taxable income in which the relevant entity operates and the period over which deferred income tax assets will be recovered. - The Company has evaluated the option of lower tax rate allowed under section 115BAA of the Income Tax Act, 1961 as introduced by the Taxation Laws (Amendment) Ordinance, 2019.
-Considering the Minimum Alternative Tax credit available, the Company has elected not to exercise the option permitted under Section 115 BAA for the year ended March 31, 2021. - The Company has re-measured deferred tax balance using the lower tax rate as allowed under section 115BAA of the Income Tax Act which is expected to be prevalent in the period in which the deferred tax balances are expected to reverse.
-Consequently, the Company has reversed deferred tax liabilities amounting to ₹ 200.98 lakhs for the year ended March 31, 2021. - (e) The Minimum Alternative Tax Credit (MAT) of ₹ 252.61 lakhs (including additional MAT credit of ₹ 25.82 lakhs for the year ended March 31, 2020 based on the income tax return filed) has been utilised during year ended March 31, 2021.
-Balance carry forward to next year is ₹ Nil.
-(Previous Year ₹ 226.79 lakhs).
+(b) The tax rate used for above reconciliation is the corporate tax rate of 25.17% (Previous Year 34.944%) payable by corporate entities in India on taxable profits under Indian tax law.

+- (c) Significant management judgement is required in determining provision for income tax, deferred income tax assets and liabilities and recoverability of deferred income tax assets.
+The recoverability of deferred income tax assets is based on estimates of taxable income in which the relevant entity operates and the period over which deferred income tax assets will be recovered. - (d) In the previous financial year, the Company re-measured deferred tax balance using the lower tax rate as allowed under section 115BAA of the Income Tax Act which is expected to be prevalent in the period in which the deferred tax balances are expected to reverse.
+Consequently, the Company reversed deferred tax liabilities amounting to ₹ 200.98 lakhs in financial year 2020-21. - (e) In the previous financial year, the Minimum Alternative Tax Credit (MAT) of ₹ 252.61 lakhs (Including additional MAT credit of ₹ 25.82 lakhs for the year ended March 31, 2020 based on the income tax return filed) has been utilised.
+Balance carry forward to current year is ₹ NIL.